7thSin/lolisp/README.md

 being Haskell-inspired non-strict evaluation.
 Functional programming is encouraged.
 Recursive and continuation styles are favoured.
 It's possible though to use a more imperative style, being Lolisp a general-purpose language.
-Symbols are resolved in a dynamic scope, so Lolisp searches in the current environment for an occurrence of the symbol, and replaces with the bound objects.
+Symbols are resolved in a lexical scope, so Lolisp searches in the current environment for an occurrence of the symbol, and replaces with the bound objects.
 If no objects are found in any scope, the symbol, being an atom, evaluates to itself.
 This allows for partially-applicable functions, lambda capture and lazy evaluation of symbols.